syamchowdarydev/assignment.cpp/README.md

-# assignment.cpp
-This repository contains solutions for CSE202 (Object-Oriented Programming with C++) assignments.
-It includes programs on basic syntax, functions, arrays, pointers, and key OOP concepts like classes, inheritance, polymorphism, operator overloading, and file handling.
-Written in C++ with comments, it serves as a learning and reference resource.
+📘 CSE202 – Object Oriented Programming with C++
+This repository contains solutions to class assignments from the CSE202 course.
+Each program is written in C++ with proper comments for better understanding.
+The assignments cover topics such as:

+Basic syntax & control structures

+Functions & recursion

+Arrays, strings, and pointers

+Object Oriented Programming (classes, objects, constructors, destructors)

+Inheritance & polymorphism

+Operator overloading & friend functions

+File handling in C++

+🔹 Subject Code: CSE202
+🔹 Language: C++
+🔹 Usage: For academic reference and practice